(A) Purpose

 societies.

-(vii) List all invited memberships in
+(vii) List all invited memberships in honorary

-(h) You may provide other information or
+(h) Any other information or materials that supports the

 (i) Attestation

-This statement must appear as the final entry of the dossier
+This statement must appear as the final entry

-(before copies of your publications).
+of the dossier (before copies of any publications).

-"I hereby submit this dossier to the university tenure and
+"I hereby submit this dossier to the

-promotions committee as evidence in support of my candidacy for tenure.
-I
+university tenure and promotions committee as evidence in support of my

-attest that the information provided herein is true and accurate to the best of
+candidacy for tenure.
+I attest that the information provided herein is true and

-my ability.
-I further certify that this dossier was complete when submitted and
+accurate to the best of my ability.
+I further certify that this dossier was

-contains ___ pages."
+complete when submitted and contains ___ pages."

 __________________________________